tweedegolf/swiftmailer-logger-bundle/README.md

 # SwiftmailerLoggerBundle

 The tweedegolf SwiftmailerLoggerBundle provides an easy way to log messages sent with Swift Mailer.
-Currently only the use of the bundle's 'entity_logger' is supported, which uses its `LoggedMessage` entity to store the details of a message that was sent, using Doctrine.
+Currently the bundle only provides an 'entity logger', which uses its `LoggedMessage` Doctrine entity to store the details of a message that was sent.
+In the near future, a file logger will be added.

 ## Installation and configuration

-Using [Composer][composer], please run
+Using [Composer][composer], please run the following command to add the bundle to your composer.json and to install it
+immediately:

 ```
 composer require tweedegolf/swiftmailer-logger-bundle:dev-master